 Not All Automated Debt Collection Software is Equal

 Past due debt recovery is not unique to the banking industry.
-A variety of collection systems exist across several industries, and for various related collection activities.
+A variety of collection systems, artificial intelligence tools, and advanced analytics exist across several industries, and for various related collection activities.

-What is unique to the banking industry – and bank debt collecting in particular – is the growth of key factors such as a regulatory scrutiny; overall debt size; and the number of debts a debtor has with a financial institution.
+What is unique to the debt collection industry – and bank debt collecting in North America in particular – is the growth of key factors such as regulatory scrutiny of critical documents and business processes; overall debt size; and the number of debts a debtor has with a financial institution.

 Financial institutions can benefit most from automated debt collection software built specifically to support their unique needs for debt collection process automation.
 Software developed by industry experts dedicated to simplifying the installation process, and maintaining a supportive ongoing vendor relationship.